deepsnowland/TLD-Gear-Variation/README.md

 <Summary>(Spoiler) Locations of unique items </Summary>

-- Carpenter's Axe and Bird Statue are both found in the cabin with rim grill in Bleak Inlet.
+- Carpenter's Axe and Bird Statue are both found in the cabin with rim grill in Bleak Inlet. - perfect condition initially

-- Craftsman's Hacksaw is found at the workbench in Hibernia Processing.
+- Craftsman's Hacksaw is found at the workbench in Hibernia Processing. - random condition initally

+- Blacksmith's Hammer can be found at the Cook's Farm in Blackrock, laying on a tool drawer. - medium condition initially

+- Veteran's Knife can be found in Pleasant Valley, near Thomson's Crossing Church, on one of the graves. - medium condition initially

 </details>

 # Note

-Some of the craftable items are intended for early game use, as sort of a tool progression.
+- Some of the craftable items are intended for early game use, as sort of a tool progression.
-More items to be added in the future.
-Feedback is appreciated!
+- Feedback is appreciated!

 # Installation